|Nutrition Facts (per serving)|

 |Saturated Fat 12g||59%|

 |Total Carbohydrate 44g||16%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The tender texture and the tart, briny flavors of ceviche have traditionally come from marinating raw fish in a citrus mixture.
+The tender texture and the tart, briny flavors of ceviche have traditionally come from marinating raw fish or shrimp in a citrus mixture.
 But that doesn't mean we can't enjoy the same flavors and textures in a plant-based recipe.
 For this ceviche, we use hearts of palm as a base, and we infuse the marinade with seaweed for umami and to harness that ocean flavor.